-If RestAPI is used to communicate with the switch, the information below must be added to the ml2\conf.ini configuration file:
+If RestAPI is used to communicate with the switch, the information below must be added to the ml2_conf.ini configuration file:

-- the Lenovo NOS version (os = cnos) - the name of the protocol used to communicate (protocol = rest) - the restAPI port number (rest\tcp\port the default value is 8090)
+- the Lenovo NOS version (os = cnos) - the name of the protocol used to communicate (protocol = rest) - the restAPI port number (rest_tcp_port the default value is 8090; or port 443 when using HTTPS)

 '''

 [ml2_mech_lenovo:2.2.2.2]

-Lenovo NOS for switches running 10.1 version.
+Lenovo NOS for switches running version 10.5.1.

 os = cnos

 This is to let the driver know the RestApi protocol will be used to

 communicate with this switch running Lenovo NOS 10.1.

 protocol = rest

 Port number for RestApi.

-rest_tcp_port = 8090
+rest\tcp\port = 8090

 Hostname and port used on the switch for this compute host.

 compute1 = port:1/20

 compute2 = portchannel:300

 Provide the login information to the switch.

 username = admin

 password = admin

+#Uncomment plugin_mode option if a switch uses following image version:

+#CNOS version 10.5.1 or later, or ENOS version 8.4.6 or later

+#plugin_mode =compatible

 '''